-Recommendation:
+Recommendation: 1.
+That the City of Christchurch Environmental Awards be restructured along the lines proposed in the above report.

-- 1. That the City of Christchurch Environmental Awards be restructured along the lines proposed in the above report. - 2.
-That, in future, the awards be held biennially, with the next competition being held in 2004. - 3.
-That the Strategy and Finance Committee recommend to the Annual Plan Subcommittee that favourable consideration be given to increasing the awards budget by \$10,000 pa. - 4.
-That authority be delegated to the Judging Panel to run the awards, judge the entries and select the winners in each category.
+- 2. That, in future, the awards be held biennially, with the next competition being held in 2004. - 3.
+That it be recommended to the Annual Plan Subcommittee that funding of \$30,000 be provided biennially from the 2004/05 financial year. - 4.
+That authority be delegated to the Judging Panel to run the awards, judge the entries and select the winners in each category. - 5.
+That the judging panel hold discussions with other organisations which run similar awards regarding the possible co-ordination of awards.